TonyBogdanov/transax/README.md

 This can also be mixed with *Array Access* and *Invocation*: `a[0].b()[1].a`.

-Notice that any object key your write, **unless** if it's the very first accessor, must be preceded by a dot: `.`.
+Notice that any object key you write, **unless** if it's the very first accessor, must be preceded by a dot: `.`.

 Good: `foo.bar.baz`.\
 Bad: `.foo.bar.baz`.

 ## Invocation

-If your context value is a function, you cn invoke it like this: `()`.
+If your context value is a function, you can invoke it like this: `()`.
 If the root context is an object, or an array instead, but has a deeper value that's a function, you can mix-and-match with *Array Access* and *Object Access*.

 For example, this syntax: `().a()[0]()[1]` will evaluate to `foo`, if your context looks like this: